isomerpages/singhealth-ermcs/_poster-competition/Things to Note & Important Dates.md

 ---
 Please take note of the following:

-·       At least one of the authors of the respective winning entries will be required to register for the Congress.

 ·       Awards for winning posters in each category will be based on the Poster Judges’ decision.

 ·       Late or inappropriately formatted submissions will not be accepted.